Bora-Valar-Kara/ds.test/dialogue-systems-test/lab4.md

 | Firefox-Based | `Ctrl` + `Shift` + `K` | `Cmd` + `Option` + `K`
 | Safari | :D | `Cmd` + `Option` + `C` |

+Now, after your dialogue system activates ASR, check the data structure of `State context:` via clicking the arrows next to the Object in your `developer console`.
+Find where the `confidence` score is located.
+How is its value stored?
+How can you use/call that value via TypeScript in your projects?

 1) Now, try similar cases and reflect on the outcome:
    - Can you think of any names of fictional places, people or objects that are not recognized?
 (Keep your final project in mind!)
    - If not, can you try any scientific names for plants, animals, geologic terms, etc., or names for classic musical pieces and authors?